rumenov/rumenov/README.md

 ## 👋 About Me
-Distributed systems engineer focused on large-scale, fault-tolerant infrastructure in Rust and C++.
+Distributed systems engineer focused on large-scale, fault-tolerant infrastructure in Rust.

 ---